How the 9/11 Memorial & Museum is keeping the message of hope alive during the coronavirus pandemic - KVIA

 Launching new initiatives to interact with people who are at home

-This week, the museum will launch four new virtual initiatives that are specifically geared toward families stuck at home during the coronavirus.
+The museum launched four new virtual initiatives that are specifically geared toward families stuck at home during the coronavirus.

 “We should be able to provide parents with a way to help their children with a crisis situation, and respond with resiliency, gratitude, and hope, which were the responses after 9/11.”
 Greenwald said.